aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 ---
 layout: post
 category: animation
-title: Weigl ProCommander4 Hardware Teardown
+title: Weigl ProCommander4 Show Controller Teardown
 ---

 ![Weigl ProCommander4 animatronic show controller front panel, powered on, displaying firmware version on LCD](/images/Weigl_ProCommander4_Teardown/Weigl_ProCommander4_front_powered.jpg)

 The Weigl ProCommander4 show controller crossed my path recently, and curiosity got the better of me.

-Weigl Control makes show control equipment for professional and prosumer applications.
-This is a look at the ProCommander4's hardware — what's on the board, how the pieces fit together, and what that tells us about how it works.
+<a href="https://www.weiglcontrol.com/" target="_blank" rel="noopener">Weigl Control</a> makes show control equipment for professional and prosumer applications.
+This is a look at the <a href="https://www.weiglcontrol.com/product/procommander-4/" target="_blank" rel="noopener">ProCommander4</a>'s hardware — what's on the board, how the pieces fit together, and what that tells us about how it works.
 Impatient readers can [skip straight to the block diagram.](/ProCommander4-Teardown/#system-architecture)<!--more-->

 ## Rear Panel